codingteam/emulsion/README.md

 `bindUri` designates the URI the web server will listen locally (which may or may not be the same as the `externalUriBase`).

 The content identifiers in question are generated from the database ones using the [hashids.net][hashids.net] library, `hashIdSalt` is used in generation.
 This should complicate guessing of content ids for any external party not reading the chat directly.

+### Recommended Network Configuration

+Current configuration system allows the following:

+1. Set up a reverse proxy for, say, `https://example.com/telegram` taking the content from `http://localhost/`.
+2. When receiving a piece of Telegram content (a file, a photo, an audio message), the bot will send a link to `https://example.com/telegram/content/<some_id>` to the XMPP chat.
+3. When anyone visits the link, the reverse proxy will send a request to `http://localhost/content/<some_id>`, which will take a corresponding content from the database.

 Test
 ----